 Hillary Clinton made quite the incredulous claim last week.

-In an interview with an Arizona radio station, Clinton asserted the U.S.-Mexico border is secure and migration from the Central American country was no longer a problem.
+In an interview with a Portland immigration lawyer, Clinton asserted the U.S.-Mexico border is secure and migration from the Central American country was no longer a problem.

 “I think we’ve done a really good job securing the border,” the Democratic front-runner confidently stated.
 (RELATED: Hillary: ‘I Think We’ve Done A Really Good Job Securing The Border’)